IITPSA names IT Personality, Visionary CIO for 2019

 The Institute of Information Technology Professionals South Africa (IITPSA) has named Geekulcha COO Tiyani Nghonyama as the IT Personality of the Year and Alexander Forbes Group CIO Sandra La Bella as the Visionary CIO for 2019.

 At the annual IITPSA President’s Awards in Johannesburg this morning, Aerobotics, represented by COO, Timothy Willis, was awarded the Technology Excellence Award and Frans Kalp, CEO of Ligbron E-Learning Systems, won the Social Responsibility/Community Award.

-Professor Rossouw von Solms, Director of the Centre for Research in Information and Cyber Security at the Nelson Mandela University School of ICT, was honoured with a Distinguished Service in ICT award, and Professor Elize Ehlers, head of the Academy of Computer Science and Software Engineering at the University of Johannesburg, received an IITPSA Fellowship award.
+Professor Rossouw von Solms, Emeritus Professor at Nelson Mandela University, was honoured with a Distinguished Service in ICT award, and Professor Elize Ehlers, head of the Academy of Computer Science and Software Engineering at the University of Johannesburg, received an IITPSA Fellowship award.